 Regional university presidents endorse Bevin’s pension plan

-The presidents of several regional universities in Kentucky are urging lawmakers to support a pension proposal drafted by Gov. Matt Bevin's administration.
+Regional university presidents in Kentucky have endorsed a pension proposal drafted by Gov. Matt Bevin's administration, giving the plan a boost one day after an advocacy group criticized it.

-A letter dated Thursday says the governor's proposal provides "meaningful reform" while preserving "institutional choice."
+The endorsement on Thursday comes as the Republican governor tries to build support for his draft legislation ahead of a special legislative session that he's expected to call soon.

-Bevin is expected to call lawmakers back to the Capitol to consider a pension bill aimed at giving relief to regional universities and many agencies facing surging pension costs.
+The goal is to give relief to regional universities and many agencies facing surging pension costs.
+Bevin's proposal is being presented as an alternative to a pension bill he vetoed recently.

+Top lawmakers have said it's up to Bevin to craft the new bill and line up support.
+The governor is seeking re-election this year.

 The letter was signed by the presidents of Western Kentucky University, Eastern Kentucky University, Murray State University, Morehead State University and Northern Kentucky University.